openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

 1. Create a Config File
 ~~~~~~~~~~~~~~~~~~~~~~~
-This step does not need to be performed because it is performed in conjunction
+This step is not required because it is performed in conjunction with the VIM
-with the VIM registration during the Helm installation procedure.
+registration during the Helm installation procedure.
 After completing the procedures in this chapter, execute the following
 :ref:`Register Kubernetes VIM by helm charts` instead of conventional procedure
 (`2.
 Register Kubernetes VIM`_).